 The water attractions at Disney World are great for thrill seekers or young children (or adults) looking for a calm boat ride.
 When you are planning your Disney World vacation be sure to include these rides in your day.

 There are 4 main theme parks at Disney World as well as 2 water parks.
-With a total of 12 water rides at the main theme parks you can stay dry or get as soaked as you want.
+With a total of 12 water rides there is something the whole family will enjoy ranging from just a little mist to soaked.

-Blizzard Beach and Typhoon Lagoon are the Disney water parks.
+Disney’s Blizzard Beach Water Park and Disney’s Typhoon Lagoon Water Park are the Disney water parks.
 They require their own admission tickets to visit.
 Read this post about the best rides at Typhoon Lagoon.

 List of Walt Disney World Water Rides